tkmd94/DocumentViewer/README_en.md

    >XX.X represents the version number.
 7. Release build this project to generate the EXE file **DocumentViewer.exe**.
 8. Copy the entire Release folder to the client environment.
 9. Install WebView2 Runtime on the client environment.
-However, if Microsoft Edge (Chromium) is installed, there's no need to install the Runtime.
+However, if Microsoft Edge (Chromium) is installed, there's no need to install the runtime.

 # Usage